 I have always believed that difference and crucially, heart-felt and actioned acceptance of difference, an authentic celebration of difference, among all of us human beings, is what makes humankind tick.

-I have always been drawn to the person that quietly outshines everyone from the sidelines or the one that flies in leftfield and surprises everyone out of their safe, slumbering herd mentality and social restraint.
+I have always been drawn to the person that unwittingly outshines everyone from the sidelines by simply being themselves, or one that flies in leftfield and surprises everyone, jolting them out of their safe, slumbering herd-mentality and social restraint.

 Founder and Artistic Director

 Total Ensemble Theatre Company